-O N T H E R E C O R D First Merchants Corp.
+O N T H E R E C O R D

 of Muncie announced Sept.
 3 that it has agreed to buy Lincoln Bancorp of Plainfield for about $75 million.
 The acquisition expands First Merchants’ presence in the Indianapolis area from the northern suburbs into other fast-growing suburbs on the west and south sides.
 Announcement of the deal sparked a 37-percent runup in the value of Lincoln shares.